lliurex/lliuwin/README.md

 * `/po` : Translations
 * `/bin` : Other binary files required at runtime (will be compiled at a later stage)

-## Wubi tasks
+## Lliuwin tasks

-Wubi performs the following tasks:
+Lliuwin performs the following tasks:

 * Fetches information about the running system which will be used during installation
 * Checks that the minimum installation requirements are met
 * Retrieves required user information via a GUI
 * Looks for available local CDs and ISO files
-* Downloads the ISO if one is required, using Bittorrent and an HTTP download manager
+* Downloads the ISO if one is required, using Bittorrent and an HTTP download manager (not supoported by lliuwin)
 * Checks the ISO/CD MD5 sums and the MD5 signature
 * Extracts the kernel and initrd from the ISO
 * Adds a new boot entry to the existing windows bootloader